WhaleConnect/whaleconnect/docs/usage.md

-# Using Network Socket Terminal
+# Using WhaleConnect

-This document explains how to use Network Socket Terminal.
+This document explains how to use WhaleConnect.
 For a full list of features, see the [readme](readme.md).

 ## Reference: Port Ranges

-Port ranges for the protocols that NST support are listed below.
+Port ranges for the protocols that WhaleConnect support are listed below.

 - **TCP/UDP:** 0-1023 reserved, 1024-65535 dynamically assigned
 - **RFCOMM:** 1-30 dynamically assigned